Sune Carlson

 Sune Carlson (1909 – 22 September 1999) was a Swedish economist.
 He was considered a pioneer in establishing international business as a research area.

 Life and work

-Carlson obtained his MA in economics at the Stockholm School of Economics in 1932 and his PhD at the University of Chicago in 1936.
+Carlson obtained his master's of arts degree in economics at the Stockholm School of Economics in 1932 and his PhD at the University of Chicago in 1936.

-In 1951, he published "Executive Behavior", a classic study of CEO behavior.
+In 1951, he published "Executive Behavior", a classic study of chief executive officer behavior.
 In 1958, Carlson founded the Department of Business Studies at Uppsala University.
-From 1972-1979, he was a member of the committee that selects the laureates for the Sveriges Riksbank Prize in Economic Sciences, the Economics Prize Committee, and served as an associate member from 1980.
+From 1972 to 1979, he was a member of the committee that selects the laureates for the Sveriges Riksbank Prize in Economic Sciences, the Economics Prize Committee, and served as an associate member from 1980.

 He was a member of the Royal Swedish Academy of Engineering Sciences from 1965 and of the Royal Swedish Academy of Sciences from 1972.